Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

     Name: "<green>Basic Crate Preview"
     # Turn on and off the preview for this crate.
     Toggle: true
-    # How many lines the Crate Preview should have.
-Including Header and Bottom (Between 3 and 6)
+    # How many lines should the preview be?
+You can use 1-6.
     ChestLines: 6
     Glass:
       # Turn the glass border in the preview on and off.